 Copaiba Oil – Health Benefits

-Copaiba has been in use as traditional or folk medicine in South America for many medical disorders since long.
+Copaiba has been in use as traditional or folk medicine in South America for many medical disorders for a long.
 You can orally consume it in the form of oil.
 However, apart from oral consumption, Copaiba is effectively used in aromatherapy and also in topical applications.

 The following are some of these health benefits of Copaiba oil: